kizzy0216/declaration/README.md

 The Hasura server should now be working on HTTP and HTTPS, both on the Elastic Beanstalk provisioned URL, as well as the declaration.net subdomain.

-For incremental deployments:
+For incremental deployments, use the hasura.txt file in the credentials folder to find the migrate and metadata commands:

-`hasura migrate apply`
+`hasura migrate apply ...`
-`hasura metadata apply`
+`hasura metadata apply ...`

 ### Deploying REST API functions